light-of-inspiration/light-of-inspiration.github.io/_pages/about.md

 - *First prize*, in the 3rd Legal Emperial Analysis Essay Competition for College Students, organized by Guangdong Law Society, 2024.
 - *Second prize*, in the 1st Legal Science and Technology Innovation Design Competition, organized by Tsinghua University, 2024.
 - *Second prize*, in the iFlytek AI Developer's Contest for text classification task, 2023.
-- *Second prize*, in the 9th College Students' Legal Professional Ability Competition (Essay category) of Zhejiang Province, 2022.

 # 🌱 Internships
 - 2023.03~04., Legal Intern, in the People's Procuratorate of Gongshu District, Hangzhou.
 - 2022.07~08., AI Intern, in the E-commerce and Business Bigdata Technology Engineering Laboratory of Zhejiang Gongshang University, Hangzhou.
-- 2021.08., Data compliance Intern, Capital Equity Legal Group, Hangzhou.
+- 2021.08., Data Compliance Intern, the Capital Equity Legal Group (京衡律师事务所), Hangzhou.